stax76/awesome-mpv/README.md

 - [trackselect](https://github.com/po5/trackselect) - Select tracks based on their title.
 - [chapterskip](https://github.com/po5/chapterskip) - Skip chapters based on their title.
 - [createchapter](https://github.com/shinchiro/mpv-createchapter) - Temporarily mark the current playback position as a chapter so you can seek to it later.
 Also allows writing current chapters as XML.
-- [chapters](https://github.com/zxhzxhz/mpv-chapters) - Display chapters and switch between chapters.
+- [chapters](https://github.com/zxhzxhz/mpv-chapters) - Display chapters and allow you to jump to them with a mouse click. ([Preview](https://i.imgur.com/f7WtKYN.png))
 - [chapter-list](https://github.com/CogentRedTester/mpv-scroll-list/blob/master/examples/chapter-list.lua) - Interractive chapter-list menu.
 - [chapter-make-read](https://github.com/dyphire/mpv-scripts/blob/main/chapter-make-read.lua) - Automatically read an load the namesake external chapter file with extension of CHP.
 Temporarily mark the current playback position as a chapter so you can seek to it later.
 Also allows writing current chapters as CHP or XML.
 Based on `createchapter`.
 - [chapters-menu](https://github.com/Seme4eg/mpv-scripts/tree/master#chapters-menu) - List all chapters of current video, search and choose any.